Literature: Child Ballads

 - Historical Villain Upgrade: To Eleanor of Aquitaine and William Marshal in "Queen Elanor's Confession."
 Whatever their faults (and there were many), they never had an affair, killed Rosamund de Clifford, or plotted to poison Henry II.

 - Ice Queen: Barbara Allen in "Barbara Allen" (Child #84).
-She only starts defrosts after a young man dies because of her.
+She only starts to defrost after a young man dies because of her.

 - Impossible Task:

-- In "Scarborough Fair" (Child #2), a pair of ex-lovers challenge each other to impossible tasks which they want the other to fulfill before they would love them again.
+- "The Elfin Knight" (Child #2) is pretty much the Trope Codifier: a pair of ex-lovers challenge each other to impossible tasks which they want the other to fulfill before they would love them again.

 Ask him to find me an acre of land